1 November 2012

 If reading technical details about our truck (repairs, mods, whatever) is b-o-r-i-n-g and if hearing again my obsessive rhetoric about fuel mileage makes your eyes glaze over, you’ll want to skip this post.

-To anyone left, if you’ve read through the our year-and-a-half of whining and up & down emotions with each mod or repair, you know we’ve spent a lot of $$$ to get to 13 mpg when pulling our 15,000# Montana over fairly level ground.
-What’s more, we’re now getting about 17 mpg running solo on level ground at 55-60 mph.
+To anyone left, if you’ve read through our year-and-a-half of whining and up & down emotions with each mod or repair, you know we’ve spent a lot of $$$ to get to 13+ mpg when pulling our 15,000# Montana over fairly level ground.
+What’s more, we’re now getting about 20 mpg running solo (not pulling the trailer) on level ground at 55-60 mph (as you might expect, fuel economy is very speed & grade sensitive!).
 What we have now works well for our needs, but there are cheaper ways to get to this point.

-We started with nearly everything Banks makes for our truck (air cleaner, DPF-back exhaust, inter-cooler, and their 6-Gun Tuner).
+We started in late 2010 with nearly everything Banks Engineering makes for our truck (6 Gun tuner & iQ display, air cleaner, DPF-back exhaust and inter-cooler).
 It helped improve fuel economy by 15-20% and it was all CARB-approved mods (it could pass a pollution inspection in California).
-It was not, however, a dramatic improvement in mileage.
-In fact, the firmware mod Ford supplied in 2011 produced about the same result.
+It was not, however, the dramatic improvement in mileage I had hoped for.
+In fact, the firmware mod Ford supplied in 2011 produced about the same result and that was free.

-Then the EGR system temperature sensor in the DPF died.
-The resulting Ford-approved repair by the dealer in Sayre, OK nearly destroyed the truck and left me prejudiced about the hazards of DPF and EGR systems in general.
+Then on the way back from the east coast an EGR system temperature sensor in the DPF died in the middle of Oklahoma.
+I couldn’t start the truck.
+I found a Ford dealer in Sayre, OK to do the repair on short notice, but the resulting Ford-designed repair nearly destroyed the truck.
+That experience left me prejudiced about the hazards of DPF and EGR systems in general.
+It was time to do something about the EGR system.

-But before you get too enthused about seeing your mileage jump from 9 mpg up to 13 mpg while pulling a 15,000 lb. load on level ground, there are a few things you need to inform yourself about.
-There are more issues than just fuel consumption, but here’s a few talking-points to start considering:
+Before you get too enthused about seeing your mileage jump from under 9 mpg up to over 13 mpg while pulling a 15,000 lb. load on level ground, there are a few things you need to inform yourself about- there are more issues than just fuel consumption.
+Here’s a few talking-points to start considering:

-- There’s no guaranty from anyone you’ll get improved fuel economy, Period.
-They won’t even talk to you about it.
+- There’s no guaranty from anyone you’ll get improved fuel economy.
+Period.
+The after-market equipment suppliers won’t even talk to you about mileage.
 DPF-delete plus a compatible tuner is strictly an off-road system.

 - You’re left with a truck that will never pass a pollution inspection, so understand what your state requires.

-- Understand your own feelings about driving a truck that may cause more pollution.
+- Examine your feelings about driving a truck that may cause more pollution.
 Your personal cost of fuel isn’t the only issue.

-- Installing the necessary non-Ford firmware from H&S in our Ford’s ECM would have ended any warranty coverage; our warranty had expired July 2012.
+- Installing the necessary non-Ford firmware from an after-market supplier in your truck’s ECM will end any warranty coverage (our warranty had already expired July 2012).

 - I’m told some (most?) dealers won’t work on a truck with these mods even if the repair is unrelated to the mod.
 That may be urban myth, but you should ask your local dealer if you think you may need their help at some point, like to repair the transmission or change the oil.

-- Diesels have smelly exhaust, but ours seems stronger than when the truck was stock.
+- Diesels have smelly exhaust, but our exhaust seems stronger than when the truck was stock.

 So do your homework to understand the ramifications, both legal and practical.
 Installing a DPF-delete kit in the exhaust and loading 3rd party firmware in the Ford engine control module (ECM) is a slippery slope.
 There are traps, trade-offs and the potential for damage to your wallet and your truck.

 If you decide to attack the fuel economy issues with your truck, get a good diesel tech to help you and to do the work, or at the very least guide you.
-That ain’t me, but if you’re near central New Mexico (Cedar Crest, NM), Scott Spear is your man!
+That ain’t me, but if you’re near central New Mexico, Scott Spear is your man!

 There are a few forums where you can get info from other owners… Google is your friend.
 Lots to be found out there.
 Just remember that along with all the good info is a lot of stuff that’s flat wrong!
 It’s your job to separate the wheat from the chaff.